Culture of the Ming dynasty: From the late-15th century

 Yang Shen, the son of the renowned Grand Secretary Yang Tinghe, was a prolific author of both prose and poetry.
 He was also a highly esteemed scholar in various fields.
 In 1524, he was sent to Yunnan by the emperor, at the same time as his father was removed from office.
 While Yang Shen was not directly associated with the archaizing movement, his poetry was heavily influenced by the poets of the Six Dynasties and the Late Tang.
 His wife, Huang E (1498–1569), is considered by many to be the greatest poetess of the Ming era.

 The trend of returning to traditional poetic styles began before the middle of the 16th century, led by Xie Zhen, a southerner who had failed in his career and embraced the individualistic ideas of He Jingming.
 Other notable poets in this movement, known as the "Latter Seven Masters of the Ming", included Li Panlong, Wang Shizhen, Xu Zhongxing, Liang Youyu, Zong Chen, and Wu Guolun.
 Li Panlong's collection of Tang poetry, Tangshi xuan ('Selection of Tang Poems'), was particularly significant as it became the primary source for readers in Japan and China to appreciate Tang poetry.
 Wang Shizhen, one of the "Latter Seven Masters", was considered the greatest poet among them, partly due to the vast number of his poems.

-In the 1570s and 1580s, Wang Shizhen held the esteemed position of literary arbiter and most respected cultural critic in Ming China.
-He was a versatile artist and the leading figure among the Later Seven Masters of the Ming.
-In the following generation, at the beginning of the 17th century, poets focused on expressing their own nature, individual creativity, and emotions.
-Their thinking was influenced by the individualistic philosophy of Li Zhi.
-Prominent figures of this era included Tang Xianzu, a poet, essayist, calligrapher, dramatist, and literary theorist; Xu Wei, a poet, essayist, calligrapher, painter, and dramatist; and Tu Long, a poet, critic, dramatist, art collector, and connoisseur.
-One of the most notable poets of the Wanli era was Hu Yinglin, who came from a wealthy family but chose to pursue literature instead of a career in the civil service after failing the examinations.
-Although his poems were not particularly significant, he compiled an encyclopedia of poetics called Shisou (Thickets of criticism).
-In this work, he provided a structured overview of poetic forms, history, and sources from the perspective of the archaizing movement.
-This movement viewed Tang poetry as the pinnacle of poetic achievement, but also recognized its revival during the Yuan period and the contributions of the seven earlier and seven later masters in the 16th century.